Last updated on August 30th, 2022

-- Exhale while bending forward and hold the toes with respective hands.
+- Exhale while bending forward and holding the toes with respective hands.

 - Your forehead must touch the knee joint in the bent position.
 Close your eyes.
 Breathe (2-3 times).

-- Inhale while raising your head and release the hands.
+- Inhale while raising your head and releasing your hands.

-This is a classic restorative yoga.
+This is classic restorative yoga.
 It helps to: